-- Click a column name to select a single column - SHIFT-CLICK columns to select contiguous column names and apply the selected aggregation method to all of them - CONTROL-CLICK to de-select a column
+- Click a column name to select a single column - SHIFT-CLICK columns to select contiguous column names and apply the selected aggregation method to all of them - CTRL-CLICK to de-select a column

-Note: To create a voronoi table of the selected objects with no data in them, click the No DATA check box instead.
-Selecting this check box disables the column selection in the Data Aggregation list.
+Note: To create a voronoi table of the selected objects with no data in them, click the No DATA checkbox.
+Selecting this checkbox disables the column selection in the DATA AGGREGATION list.

-The following is a sample of a Voronoi polygon used in northern Africa:
+This is a sample of a Voronoi polygon used in northern Africa: